Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/New-AzVnet.md

 ```

 ### -EnableDdosProtection
-Indicates if DDoS protection is enabled for all the protected resources in a Virtual Network.
+Indicates if DDoS protection is enabled for all the protected resources in the virtual network.
+It requires a DDoS protection plan associated with the resource.

 ```yaml
 Type: System.Management.Automation.SwitchParameter